Terms and Conditions of Financial Aid Awards 2015-2016

-Your Responsibilities: Read this document carefully and keep it for future reference.
+Your Responsibilities: Read this information carefully and keep it for future reference.
 It is your responsibility to meet application deadlines and complete and return requested documents expeditiously.
 You and your family are expected to exercise maximum effort to contribute to your education.
-The Financial Aid and Affordability Office will assist you with choosing among the financial aid alternatives available to you at Hartwick.
+The Financial Aid Office will assist you with choosing among the financial aid alternatives available to you at Hartwick.

 Students who commute from home are packaged with estimated transportation and other related costs; they are not billed for room and board.